usethesource/rascal-language-servers/rascal-vscode-extension/README.md

-# rascalmpl README
+# Rascal Metaprogramming Language and Language Workbench

 Rascal MPL is a programming language specifically designed to analyze and manipulate code in any data format or programming language.
+This means code generation, code analysis, code visualization, anything that you can do to code and with code, Rascal is designed to make it easy.

+In particular the creation of IDEs for new Programming Languages and Domain Specific Languages (DSLs) is easy with Rascal.
+The Rascal VScode extensionl is a so-called Language Workbench.

 ## Features

-This extension offers language support for the Rascal language.
-Currently nothing is implemented ;-)
+* IDE features for the Rascal metaprogramming language (parsing, syntax highlighting, type-checking, REPL terminal)
+* A language paramatrized LSP server for languages expressed in Rascal.
+From a syntax definition you can start running your own LSP in vscode in a few steps.

 ## Requirements